-Following the success of basic grinding of 6% relative density SiC foam, more challenging machining has been attempted.
-The test piece shown Figure 26 demonstrates curved edges, cut-outs and drilled holes made with diamond tools.
-The complex shapes required for an integrated all-SiC vertex detector structure are clearly possible, although very thin "walls" do not survive, as is demonstrated by the three holes close to the bottom edge which have run together.
+Following the success of basic grinding of 6% relative density silicon carbide (SiC) foam, more challenging machining has been attempted.
+The test piece shown in Figure 26 demonstrates curved edges, cut-outs and drilled holes made with diamond tools.
+The complex shapes required for an integrated all-SiC vertex detector structure are clearly possible, although very thin "walls" do not survive, as is demonstrated by the three holes close to the bottom edge of the test piece which have run together.